rykroon/blog/content/posts/discovering-mmt.md

 Currency users include regular people like you and me, who work to earn wages; businesses, which provide goods and services to generate revenue; and state and local governments, which rely on taxation.
 Most people, unsurprisingly, experience money only from the perspective of a currency user.

 Examples of currency issuers include the United States, the United Kingdom, and Japan.
 Each of which has a central bank that issues its own currency.
 However, not all countries issue their own currency and, therefore, are not currency issuers.
 A notable example is the countries of the European Union, which all use the Euro, which is issued by the European Central Bank.
-Additionally, some countries may issue their own currency, but the value is pegged to another country's currency, and therefore they lack what is called _monetary sovereignty_ and are not true currency-issuing governments.
+Additionally, some countries may issue their own currency, but the value is pegged to another country's currency, and therefore are not true currency-issuing governments.

 ### How are they different?
 The core characteristic of currency users is that they are fiscally constrained, meaning the resources they can access are limited by the amount of money they have.